Marketing Funnel Academy review and Steve Hofstetter – is it worth your money?

 - You book a call

-- Get on the phone with a sales guy (or Steve, back in 2017), and
+- Get on the phone with a sales guy, and

 - Then you get the pitch and a fast action bonus.

-They’ve added a lot of value since 2017, which I’m going to talk about below.
+They’ve added more value since 2017, which I’m going to talk about below.

 My Personal Marketing Funnel Academy Review

 So, in 2017, my husband got laid off.
-I was working at a company full time where I was helping a lot of gurus stuff their pockets will millions, while I worked my tail off and was underpaid.
+I was working at a company full time where I was helping a lot of gurus, while I worked my tail off and was underpaid.
 (But stayed for “the great opportunity.”)

 Out of desperation, I decided I was going to make a big investment in myself to get a business off the ground.